ian-coccimiglio/skeletal_muscle_toolbox/README.md

 ## Introduction

 This resource serves to gather, distribute, and document pipelines amd tools relating to skeletal muscle imaging, particularly those that operate within FIJI and ImageJ.

+The main goal is to provide all the plugins in one repository, such that users can download all or part of them.

 If you use any of the tools in this toolbox, remember to cite the original author using the table below!